zhanyang01/tp/docs/UserGuide.md

 - `deleteTag friend 1` will remove the tag 'friend' from the first client on the current list.
 - `deleteTag friend/North JohnDoe` will remove the tags 'friend', 'North' from the client identified by John Doe.

-### Highlighting contact of a client: `highlight`

-Highlight the specific contact details of the particular client from the application.

-Format 1: `highlight <INDEX>/<preferred contact method>`

-Format 2: `highlight <client identifier>/<preferred contact method>`

-- **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
-- **client identifier** must be one of the unique identifier of the clients in the entire client list
-- **preferred contact method** either Phone number or Email currently
-- Name: Contact name of the person that is saved in the app.
-- Preferred contact method(expandable as project progresses):
-  - Phone number
-  - Email

-Examples:

-- `highlight 1/phone number` will highlight the phone number of the first person in the current list shown
-- `highlight John Doe/phone number` will highlight John Doe phone number

 ### Filtering for clients based on tags: `filter`

 Filters and displays all clients that correspond to a specific combination/query of tags